AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 The `/smartObject` endpoint can take an input PSD file with an embedded smartobject and can replace with another smartobject.
 This API is a simple API developed to ease the smartObject replacement workflow for an user.

-This example shows how you can replace an embedded smart object
+This example shows how you can replace an embedded smart object.  <a href=https://github.com/AdobeDocs/cis-photoshop-api-docs/blob/main/sample_code/s3-smart-object-replacement>Sample Code</a>

 ``` shell
 curl -X POST \